Battle of Belleau Wood: Aftermath

 Shell-torn trees in Belleau Wood following the nearly month-long battle.

 After the battle, the French renamed the wood Bois de la Brigade de Marine ('Wood of the Marine Brigade') in honor of the Marines' tenacity.
 The French government also later awarded the 5th and 6th Marine Regiments, the 6th Machine Gun Battalion, and the U.S. Army's 2nd Engineers the Croix de guerre.

+During the battle, a German intelligence report highlighted the US Army's 2nd Infantry Division's savagery: "The Second American Army Division must be considered a very good one and may even perhaps be considered as a storm troop.
+The different attacks on Belleau Wood were carried out with bravery and dash.
+The moral effect of our gunfire cannot seriously impede the advance of the American infantry.
+The Americans’ nerves are not yet worn out.
+The qualities of the men individually may be described as remarkable.
+They are physically well set up, their attitude is good, and they range in age from eighteen to twenty-eight years.
+They lack at present only training and experience to make formidable adversaries.
+The men are in fine spirits and are filled with naive assurance; the words of a prisoner are characteristic—WE KILL OR GET KILLED!"

-An official German report classified the Marines as "vigorous, self-confident, and remarkable marksmen ..."
-General Pershing—commander of the AEF—said, "The deadliest weapon in the world is a United States Marine and his rifle."
-Pershing also said, "the Battle of Belleau Wood was for the U.S. the biggest battle since Appomattox and the most considerable engagement American troops had ever had with a foreign enemy."
+General Pershing, commander of the AEF, said, "the Battle of Belleau Wood was for the U.S. the biggest battle since Appomattox and the most considerable engagement American troops had ever had with a foreign enemy."

-There were 10 Medals of Honor awarded to nine Marines and a Navy hospital apprentice, plus several Navy Crosses to Marine and Navy personnel and Distinguished Service Crosses to soldiers in the 2nd Engineers and 7th U.S. Infantry.
+There were 10 Medals of Honor awarded to nine marines and a Navy hospital apprentice, plus several Navy Crosses to Marine and Navy personnel.
+Additionally, many Distinguished Service Crosses and various medals for valor were awarded to soldiers in the 2nd Engineers and 7th U.S. Infantry.

-Legend and lore has it that the Germans used the term Teufelshunde ('devil dogs') for the Marines.
-However, this has not been confirmed, as the term was not commonly known in contemporary German.
-The closest common German term would be Höllenhunde which means 'hellhound'.
-Regardless of the term's origin, ten years after the battle, Lieutenant Colonel Ernst Otto, from the Historical Section of the German Army, wrote of the Marine Corps: "Their fiery advance and great tenacity were well recognized by their opponents."

 Legacy

 Marines actively serving in the Fifth and Sixth Marine regiments were authorized to wear the French fourragère on the left shoulder of their uniform to recognize the legacy and valor of their regimental predecessors.

 In June 1923, the Marine Band performed a new march called "Belleau Wood" for the first time during the annual Belleau Wood anniversary celebration.
-Composed by Alfred T. Colony, not Taylor Branson, who later led the Marine Band from 1927 to 1940, it was dedicated to Army Major General James G. Harbord, who commanded the Marines during the battle.
+Composed by Alfred T. Colony, not Taylor Branson, who later led the Marine Band from 1927 to 1940, it was dedicated to Army Major General James G. Harbord, who commanded the marines during the battle.

 In July 1923, Belleau Wood was dedicated as an American battle monument.
 Major General Harbord was made an honorary Marine and attended the event.
 In his address, he summed up the future of the site: